cloudbunker-net/cloudbunker/README.md

 At the moment we aim to be a cutting-edge service that provides anonymous and secure cloud storage, with a strong focus on end-to-end encryption and user privacy.
 We also want to run on the Tor network to ensures that your identity stays anonymous and your data is protected from prying eyes and potential hackers.

-- [ ] Decent design in the app.
+- [ ] The app has a satisfactory design.
-- [ ] Smooth, modern and nice user experience.
+- [ ] The user experience is seamless, contemporary, and pleasant.
-- [ ] Fully functional, stylized file browser component.
+- [ ] The file browser component is both functional and stylish.
-- [ ] Crypto payments.
+- [ ] The app supports cryptocurrency payments.
-- [ ] Fully functional shared links(clearnet, darknet).
+- [ ] The shared links are fully operational on both clearnet and darknet.
-- [ ] Settings integrated with the backend.
+- [ ] The backend and settings are integrated.

 ## Installation